Isotab/AvaburArmoryFilter/README.md

 # AvaburArmoryFilter
 - TamperMonkey script that enhances search filtering in the clan's armory.
+- If you have an idea that could improve upon the current functionality of this script, please let me now by making a bug reort explaining what you would like.
+If its possible I'll see about adding it in a later version!
+You can also whisper AwesomPants in Avabur (or AwesomePants in beta).
 - Thank you everyone helping with testing
   - WinterPhoenix
   - Vysn
   - Bento
   - VBMS
+  - dang

 # Installation